-Rome to open new Ponte di Ferro bridge
+Rome reopens Ponte di Ferro bridge

 Landmark bridge was damaged by fire in 2021.

-Known officially as Ponte dell'Industria, the structure was seriously damaged in a massive fire in October 2021 and has been closed to traffic for almost two years.
+Known officially as Ponte dell'Industria, the 130m-long structure was seriously damaged in a massive fire in October 2021 and has been closed to traffic for almost two years.

-The ambitious infrastructure scheme got underway in July 2023, with the city calling on the help of Norwegian experts who build oil rigs, Rome mayor Roberto Gualtieri said.
+The ambitious infrastructure scheme got underway in July 2023, with the city calling on the help of Norwegian experts who build oil rigs, the city said.

-The project cost €18 million, with €13 million from Jubilee funds and the rest financed by the city.
+Rome mayor Roberto Gualtieri and Italy's transport minister Matteo Salvini opened the new bridge whose works cost €18 million, with €13 million coming from Jubilee funds and the rest financed by the city.

 The bridge will be incorporated into the routes of two bus lines: the 96 from Corviale and the 780 from EUR, both serving Ostiense.